-As of Sunday, November 22, all nine mosaic trail markers have been installed.
-Thank you donors, artists, and volunteers for making this project a reality! – Stan Dodson
+As of November 22, 2015, all nine mosaic trail markers have been installed.
+Thank you donors, artists, and volunteers for your help in making this project a reality! – Stan Dodson

-The trail system runs the length of the park, between El Centro Ave and Monterey Blvd.
+The trail system runs the length of the open space, between El Centro Ave and Monterey Blvd.
 Sandwiched between Dimond Park and Joaquin Miller Park, it forms part of the celebrated link connecting Dimond Park to the Bay Area Ridge Trail.

 This project received the following endorsements:

 - Parks & Recreation Advisory Commission

 - Stephanie Benavidez, Supervising Naturalist, Oakland Parks & Recreation

 With the City of Oakland’s permission secured, we actively fundraised for this project.
 In the end, nine mosaics were installed in the trail at every trailhead and trail intersection as illustrated below:

 The budget for this project was $3,000.
 To continue our work in this trail system, your tax deductible contributions, large or small, are greatly appreciated.
 DONATE.